Avanade/DevOpsHOL/lab-5-ui-testing.md

 1. Commit your code to trigger a build and release

+1. Upon Release completion, review the Test results and the uploaded screenshots

 ## Stretch goals

 1. Run the same UI test with a different driver (Chrome, Internet Explorer)